Summer Cleaning Tips

 good door mat that's gentle on feet.

-Inside, to make summer cleaning easier, place washable rugs in high-tragic areas to prevent sand and dirt from being tracked from room to room.
-Confine eating to the kitchen or dining room so you won't be chasing crumbs throughout the house.
+To make summer cleaning easier, place washable rugs in high-tragic areas to prevent sand and dirt from being tracked from room to room.

 You'll also need tools: a long-handled toilet brush, a sponge (preferably a scrubber sponge), a squeegee, a dust cloth, and paper towels.
-Save time by spraying cleaners on areas that need extra soaking time, such as the toilet, tub, and shower, while you tackle other surfaces.

 - Sanitize the bowl.
 Squirt toilet bowl cleaner around the inside of the bowl and under the rim.
-With a long-handled toilet brush, swish the cleaner around the bowl, under the rim and as far into the trap as possible.
+With a long-handled toilet brush, swish the cleaner around the bowl, under the rim, and as far into the trap as possible.

 - Tame the scum.
 Soap buildup makes for icky bathrooms - not what you want guests to see as they change into swimsuits.
 Spray the shower, tub and sink with a tub, tile and sink cleaner.
 Let it sit while you complete the remaining steps.